FKLC/DiscordConsoleHacks/README.md

  - `auth_code_extractor.js`: Helps getting `Authorization` header programmatically.
 There are other ways, but this automates it and allows you to use it in JS.
 	 - Interact with Discord, so that it can catch a request and export it.
 The easiest way is typing for a while.
  - `fake_deafen.js`: Fakes Discord as if you are being deafened but you can still hear (You will still be able to talk, so be sure to mute your mic).
 	 - Deafen yourself and open back.
-Go back to console, and type `deafen()`, and hit enter.
+A red deafen button should appear.